Three young students hang out on their college campus.

 • Income from a cosigner

-Have you maxed out your card?
-It may seem like a credit limit increase will solve your problem when you’ve reached your credit limit and have no more available credit to spend.
+It may seem like a credit limit increase will solve your problem when you’ve reached your credit limit.
 But that’s one of the worst times to request a credit line increase.
-High credit utilization (or credit card debt) can lower your credit score and indicate a less reliable customer.
-Similarly, if you’ve recently applied for other loans or credit accounts, this will lead to less favorable approval odds.

 Can you request a specific credit limit on your credit card when applying for an increase?

-No, you can’t request a specific amount of additional credit when you apply for a higher credit line.
-Whether you request it or whether the credit card company gives it to you proactively, the amount of the additional credit and your total credit line is determined by the card issuer.
+Whether you request it or the credit card company proactively increases your credit limit, the amount of the additional credit and your total credit line is determined by the card issuer.

 What to do if you’re denied a credit limit increase